korem-lab/RebalancedCV/README.md

     Rebalanceed Leave-one-out auROC: 0.48

 As demontrated in this example, neglecting to account for distributional bias in the cross-valiation classes can greatly decrease evaluated model performance.
-For more details on why this happens, please refer to **Austin et al. in prep** .
+For more details on why this happens, please refer to Austin, G.I. et al. “Distributional bias compromises leave-one-out cross-validation” (2024). https://arxiv.org/abs/2406.01652.

 We note that the example's code structure appraoch would apply to this package's other `RebalancedKFold` and `RebalancedLeavePOut` classes.